prefab-cloud/prefab-cloud-docs-web/docs/sdks/ruby.md

 ## Telemetry

-By default, Prefab uploads telemetry that enable a number of useful features.
+By default, Prefab uploads telemetry that enables a number of useful features.
 You can alter or disable this behavior using the following options:

 | Name                         | Description                                                                                                                           | Default           |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- | ----------------- |